SV-ZeroOne/Hacking_Write-ups/thm_dogcat.md

 :dog: :cat:

-This system involves a slightly tricky Local File Inclusion (LFI) located on the main Apache web server dogcat application.
-Then I poison the web servers logs with a simple PHP backdoor and gain code execution by viewing the log file via LFI.
+This system involves a slightly tricky Local File Inclusion (LFI) attack path located on the main Apache web server dogcat application.
+I then poison the web server logs with a simple PHP backdoor and gain code execution by viewing the log file via LFI.
 I then execute a PHP one liner reverse shell using this backdoor to gain the initial shell as the www-data user.
 I then escalate my privileges the first time to root using sudo /usr/bin/env gtfo escape.
-Then I escape the docker container to get actual root by exploiting a writeable backup script.
+Then I escape the docker container to get actual reverse shell as root by exploiting a writeable backup script.

 ## Initial recon
 ### Nmap scan
-I do an fast (-T4) aggressive (-A) version (-SV) can of all (-p-) TCP ports and save the scan to all (-oA) formats and set it to very verbose(-vv) to see results live.
+I do an fast (-T4) aggressive (-A) version (-SV) scan of all (-p-) TCP ports and save the scan to all (-oA) formats and set it to very verbose(-vv) to see results live.

 ```bash
 sudo nmap -sV -A -T4 -vv -p- 10.10.92.56 -oA syn_ver_agg_all_tcp_ports